Maha-Riad/NorMAPPO/README.md

-The initial PPO code and environments are inherited from Multi-Objective Reinforced Active Learning code: https://github.com/moral-rl/moral_rl
+The initial PPO code and environments are inherited from Multi-Objective Reinforced Active Learning code: https://github.com/moral-rl/moral_rl which is used as a baseline